1

 In general, USG-distributed therapeutics are the property of USG and must be used in accordance with the FDA approval or FDA Emergency Use Authorization (EUA).
 USG-distributed therapeutics may not be donated or otherwise used outside the United States.
 Check expiration dates on ASPR’s website before disposing of therapeutics.
 ASPR provides guidance on inventory and disposal management.

-Clinical educational resources on therapeutics may be found on CDC’s webpage Interim Clinical Considerations for COVID-19 Treatment in Outpatients.
+Clinical educational resources on therapeutics may be found on CDC’s webpage COVID-19 Treatment Clinical Care for Outpatients.
 Email cdphe_covid_med_guidance@state.co.us with any questions.

-The ASPR/HHS Test to Treat program is a community health program that offers free influenza and COVID-19 health services to eligible participants (Medicaid, Medicare, VA, IHS insured patients) nationwide.
-There is a Home Test to Treat program and an in-person Test to Treat program.
+The ASPR/HHS Test to Treat program is a community health program that aims to offer free and low-cost COVID-19 health services nationwide.

 A physician referral is not required for a patient to be seen at a Test to Treat location.
 While Test to Treat sites are required to see patients regardless of insurance status, there may be provider evaluation or pharmacy dispensing fees.
 Insurance may or may not cover all or some of these fees.
 Find locations offering Test to Treat.